dylan-profiler/visions/docs/_sources/visions/practitioner/typesets.rst.txt

 TODO

-.. seealso:: This returns a copy of your DataFrame object, please read the :doc:`design decisions <../design_decisions>` document for more information.
+.. seealso:: This returns a copy of your DataFrame object, please read the :doc:`engineering view <../thinker/engineering_view>` document for more information.